-Your stove is provided with an ashpan.
+Your stove is provided with a stainless steel ashpan.
 This ashpan should be emptied every day.

-If ashes are allowed to build to grate level you could damage the grate by overheating.
+If ashes are allowed to build to grate level you could damage the firebars by overheating.
 We recommend that you remove ashes after you have riddled the fire when the stove is thoroughly cooled.

-Ashes should be placed in a metal or other noncombustible container with a tight fitting lid.
+Ashes should be placed in a metal or other non-combustible container with a tight fitting lid.
 The closed container of ashes should be placed on a non-combustible material, pending final disposal.
 If ashes are buried in soil, or otherwise dumped they should be retained in the closed container until they are thoroughly cooled.

-Open the firedoor and remove the ashpan using the tool provided, see Fig 11.
-Close the firedoor.
+Open the ashdoor and remove the ashpan using the tool provided, see Fig 21.
+Close the ashdoor.
 When the ash is disposed of replace the ashpan.